Your state’s best independent family-friendly restaurant

 Indiana: Oasis Diner, Plainfield

-Vintage lunchboxes featuring Mickey Mouse, GI Joe, ET and many more besides decorate the shelves at Oasis Diner, where lunch is a seriously fun business.
-There’s also a display of battered old license plates, so families have plenty to chat about while dining on crowd-pleasing comfort food like burgers, fries and hand-breaded Indiana pork tenderloins with house-made sodas.
+Vintage lunchboxes featuring Mickey Mouse, GI Joe, E.T., and many more besides decorate the shelves at Oasis Diner, where lunch is a seriously fun business.
+There’s also a display of battered old license plates, so families have plenty to chat about while dining on crowd-pleasing comfort food like burgers, fries, and hand-breaded Indiana pork tenderloins with house-made sodas.
 The classic diner structure was shipped from New Jersey in 1954.

 Iowa: Smash Park, Des Moines

 Smash Park is both a restaurant and a fun-packed family outing.
 The vast sports and entertainment center is basically a fun house with indoor and outdoor areas, and it fills up with happy, giggling families and groups of friends.
 A range of games, from Connect-4 to pickleball, covers ages from three upwards.
-The food includes all-ages favorites like fried chicken and tater tots, and a variety of street food.
+The food includes favorites like fried chicken and tater tots, and a variety of street food.

 Kansas: Taco Republic, Kansas City